Lessons

 Vulnerable JavaScript code

-Vulnerable JavaScript library
+Vulnerable JavaScript libraries

 Antiviruses

-Vulnerable JavaScript library
+Vulnerable JavaScript libraries

 Usually, an attacker uses a whole chain of vulnerabilities in an attack.
 A single problem does not mean that your site can be hacked.
 But it’s still worth fixing the problem.